julian-molina/Documentation/index.md

 ## About this Documentation

 This is the documentation site for the Superalgos Project, as described [on the website](https://superalgos.org/), and it's in a permanent work-in-progress state, pretty much like the Superalgos software itself.
 Once you are up and running with Superalgos, the documentation covers all concepts managed by the system.
-However, we acknowledge that a *How to* section is required.
-We will deliver it as soon as possible.
-The current focus, however, is placed in the video tutorial series.

 ## Beta Stage Notice